-The OSE, in collaboration with the Special Education Citizens' Advisory Committee (SECAC), conducted two special education community forum meetings in September 2009 and February 2010 to gather public input/comment to refine/revise the special education staffing plan.
+The OSE, in collaboration with the Special Education Citizens' Advisory Committee (SECAC), conducted two special education community forums in September 2010 and February 2011 to gather public input/comment to refine/revise the special education staffing plan.
 The community forums were publicized in a variety of ways to solicit a representative sample of stakeholders.
 Solicitations included individual family U.S. mailings, posted flyers, advertisements on the BCPS' Web site, the Hand-In-Hand publication, and a public release announcement.
-Representatives from the board of education, area assistant superintendents, curriculum office personnel, SECAC members, OSE personnel, principals, and parents/family members attended.
-Information received from the community forums, e-mail, telephone, and U.S. mail were reviewed and used by the Staffing Plan Workgroup Committee during the development of the 2010-2011 special education staffing plan (see Appendix B for items pertaining to the September 2009 meeting; see Appendix C for items pertaining to the February 2010 meeting).
+Representatives from the board of education, assistant superintendents, curriculum office personnel, SECAC members, OSE personnel, principals, and parents/family members attended.
+Information received from the community forums, e-mail, telephone, and U.S. mail were reviewed and used by the Staffing Plan Workgroup during the development of the 2011-2012 special education staffing plan (see Appendix B for items pertaining to the September 2010 meeting; see Appendix C for items pertaining to the February 2011 meeting).
 A summary of the comments from the various community forums includes: